Douglas (footballer, born August 1990): Loan deals

 On 26 August 2016, Barcelona and Sporting de Gijón reached an agreement for the season-long loan of Douglas.
 He made his debut for the Asturians on 17 September in a 5–0 loss at Atlético Madrid, and scored his first goal in Spanish football on 4 December in a 3–1 win against Osasuna at El Molinón.
 He totalled 23 appearances and three goals over the season, but Sporting were relegated.

 On 30 August 2017, Douglas joined Portuguese champions Benfica on a season-long loan deal.

 On 24 July 2018, Douglas was loaned once again, this time to Turkish side Sivasspor.
 His first goal for Sivasspor was in a Süper Lig match with Trabzonspor.

 Beşiktaş

-In 2019 Douglas left Barcelona for the Turkish club Beşiktaş.
+On 27 July 2019, Douglas left Barcelona, joining Turkish club Beşiktaş.
+In February 2020, he suffered a femur injury and never played for Beşiktaş again.
 Douglas is currently a free agent after being released from Beşiktaş in 2022.

 International career

-Douglas was a member of the Brazil national under-20 team, appearing in the 2009 South American U-20 Championship and 2009 FIFA U-20 World Cup.
+Douglas was a member of the Brazil national under-20 team, appearing in the 2009 South American U-20 Championship and 2009 FIFA U-20 World Cup, reaching the final game against Ghana.